badjasje/ao_community/wp-content/plugins/asgaros-forum/readme.txt

 6. Manage general options.

 == Changelog ==
+= 1.15.2 =
+* Added: Option to hide newest member
+* Added: Option to let users open their own topics
+* Added: Option to let users close their own topics
+* Fixed: Only show meta-box for creating topics when user can publish a page/post
+* Fixed: Errors in Google Search Console for breadcrumbs
+* Updated: Font Awesome version 5.11.2
+* Minor design changes
+* Compatibility with WordPress 5.3
 = 1.15.1 =
 * Added: Widget option to filter output by forums
 * Added: Meta box to create topics for WordPress pages and posts